kashitamang/restaurant/README.md

 Close the demo code and return to step 4 with new knowledge.

 #Plan#
-Make fake Page components for each page
+✅ Make fake Page components for each page
-Set up react router for the fake pages
+✅ Set up react router for the fake pages
-Set up my supabase table and adding Cred to the .env user_id has default value of auth.uid()
+✅ Set up my supabase table and adding Cred to the .env ✅ user_id has default value of auth.uid()
-Set up RLS to protect rows so you can only see rows YOU CREATED use the delete template as a starting point then choose ALL
+Set up RLS to protect rows so you can only see rows YOU CREATED ✅ use the delete template as a starting point then choose ALL

 #"Auth" page#
-Set up the Auth Page forms
+✅ Set up the Auth Page forms
-Set up the submit handler to sign in/sign up write a signUp function in our fetch utils that takes email and password as arguments pass email and password from state to signUp log out user to double check it worked
+✅Set up the submit handler to sign in/sign up write a signUp function in our fetch utils that takes email and password as arguments pass email and password from state to signUp log out user to double check it worked